eriksjolund/slurm-container-cluster/examples/nextflow/README.md

 podman exec -ti slurmctld /bin/bash
 ```

-5. Create a home directory in a directory that is shared between _slurmctld_ container and the slurm compute node containers.
+5. Create a home directory in a directory that is shared between the _slurmctld_ container and the slurm compute node containers.

 ```
 mkdir /data/sshocker_shared/nextflowhome